9 cons of building your own in-house HR system

 HR information is highly vulnerable

-The lack of testing and low access to skilled engineers will result in the low security of the system.
+The lack of adequate testing and limited access to skilled engineers may result in low system security and errors in personnel management.
 While there are significantly less secure solutions (like an online spreadsheet), the consequences of a data breach can be disastrous.

-Apart from GDPR fines counted in millions of euros, companies face a killing blow to their reputation and market trust.
+Apart from GDPR fines counted in millions of euros, companies face severe expense and reputation damage in the modern business environment.
 Finally, the HR data breach can be dangerous for employees – as the story of the breach from CD Projekt Red clearly shows, the data can be used for multiple malicious goals, with credit fraud being the top-of-mind reason.
+Not to mention a possible lawsuit!

 And that comes with deadly damage for employer branding.